-Students must follow field placement instructions provided on the Counseling program's webpage (which also include Tevera instructions for field placement application) and attend a required information meeting with field placement coordinators (to be held in person, online, and/or via website recording in Resources tab) for practicum and internship field placement applicants.
+Students must follow field placement instructions provided on the Counseling program's webpage (which also include Tevera instructions for field placement application) and attend a required information meeting with field placement coordinators (to be held in person, online, and/or via recording) for practicum and internship field placement applicants.
 Students should review their handbook and placement procedures prior to this meeting.
 An email announcement of the time, dates, and format for these meetings will be made.

-It is the student's responsibility to meet the application deadlines and attend (or watch via video) the required field placement
+It is the student's responsibility to meet the application deadlines and attend (or watch recording, if applicable) the required field placement meeting.